_HTML

 Advisor: João Antonio Zuffo and Marcelo Knörich Zuffo

-Readers: Alberto Seabra (Engineering) and Marília Franco (Cinema)
+Readers: Alberto Seabra (Engineering) and Marília Franco (Communication)

 Engineering School of the University of São Paulo, Brazil